Wilmington, North Carolina

-Wilmington is a port city in and the county seat of New Hanover County in coastal southeastern North Carolina.
-With a population of 115,451 at the 2020 census, it is the eighth-most populous city in the state.
-Wilmington is the principal city of the Cape Fear-Wilmington metropolitan statistical area, which includes New Hanover and Pender Counties in southeastern North Carolina, which had a population of 301,284 at the 2020 census.
+Wilmington is a port city in New Hanover County, North Carolina, United States.
+With a population of 115,451 as of the 2020 census, it is the eighth-most populous city in the state.
+The county seat of New Hanover County, it is the principal city of the Wilmington metropolitan area, which includes New Hanover, Brunswick, and Pender counties.
+As of 2023, the region had an estimated population of 467,337.